Vitorrrocha/Vitorrrocha/README.md

 ---

-" I'm still waiting for the day my parents will say, It's all fake, we are millionaires, this just to teach you to be humble "
+" I'm still waiting for the day my parents will say, It's all fake, we are millionaires, this was just to teach you to be humble "
  -My dreams

 ---